How to use phalcon-devtools to accelerate Phalcon development

 Create a new project.

-When creating a new system, start with this command.
+If you are creating a new system, you should start with this command.

---enable-webtools Whether to make webtool available.
-More on webtools later.
+--enable-webtools Whether to enable webtools.
+More on webtools later

---directory=s Create the directory specified by --name in the specified path and expand the project (default ./)
+--directory=s Create the directory specified by --name in the specified path and extract the project (default ./)

 • cli